Fields generated by points on superelliptic curves

 This paper is organized as follows.
-In Section \ref{sec:parametrization} we give an overview of the parameterization strategy used in the proof of Theorem \ref{thm:bound}.
-In Section \ref{sec:galois_newton} we give critera for a transitive permutation group to be the symmetric group, based on containing cycles of certain lengths.
-We also recall the Newton polygon of a polynomial, and how it may be used to identify cycle types in its Galois group.
-Section \ref{sec:irred_sn} is devoted to proving that our parameterization strategy almost always produces irreducible polynomials with symmetric Galois group, so in Section \ref{sec:lower_bounds} we can count polynomials produced by our parameterization and adjust for multiplicity to obtain a lower bound for $N_{n,C}(X, S_n)$.
-In Section \ref{sec:point} we extend the methods of the previous sections in the case where $C$ has a rational point to give a proof of Theorem \ref{thm:bound_w_point}.
+In Section \ref{sec:parametrization} we give an overview of the parameterization strategy used in the proof of Theorems \ref{thm:bound} and \ref{thm:m=3_bound}.
+In Section \ref{sec:galois_newton} we recall the Newton polygon of a polynomial, and how it may be used to identify cycles in its Galois group over $\Q_p$.
+We then recall a criterion for a transitive permutation group to be the full symmetric group, based on containing cycles of certain lengths.
+Section \ref{sec:irred_sn} is devoted to proving that our parameterization strategy almost always produces irreducible polynomials, then in Section \ref{sec:m=3} we specialize to $m=3$ and prove that these polynomials have Galois group $S_n$ in certain cases.
+In Section \ref{sec:lower_bounds} we count polynomials produced by our parameterization and adjust for multiplicity to obtain a lower bound for $N_{n,C}(X)$, completing the proofs of Theorems \ref{thm:bound} and \ref{thm:m=3_bound}.
 A discussion of the geometric sources for infinite collections of points on superelliptic curves, and their relevance to field counting problems of this flavor, is given in Section \ref{sec:failsafe}.